Note: the wording of this page was changed from "strategies" to "tactics" since that's exactly what they are: tactics.

 Here's a great example.
 Danny Sullivan even states in the article that he needs to update it!
 If I knew Danny better, I'd outreach to him with newly updated content, and ask if he could replace it (he'd probably be more than likely to).
 Unfortunately he's not exactly easy to get in touch with, but in most cases for you, this shouldn't be a problem.

 Remember, when you do update the content, make sure you add a link to you in it.
 We are building links, aren't we?

-Take broken links one step further by recreating the content found at those URLs, then outreaching to not only that specific linking site, but also other sites linking to that broken URL.
+Take broken link building one step further by recreating the content found at those URLs, then outreaching to not only that specific linking site, but also other sites linking to that broken URL.